ahupp/python-magic/README.md

 - PyPI: http://pypi.python.org/pypi/python-magic/
 - GitHub: https://github.com/ahupp/python-magic

+This module is a simple wrapper around the libmagic C library, and that must be installed as well:

+### Debian/Ubuntu

+  $ sudo apt-get install libmagic1

 ### Windows

 You'll need DLLs for libmagic.  @julian-r has uploaded a version of this project that includes binaries to PyPI: